What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Fashion and travel work hand in hand; you need to find the right options, such as this beautiful longline coat with a belt.

 The belt pulls the jacket in to give it shape, and the longline design is ideal for all different destinations.
-In a brown shade that literally goes with everything, this coat is double-breasted and looks seriously stylish, no matter what the occasion.
-The coat is also dry clean only, which shows you how high quality it actually is.
+In a brown shade that literally goes with everything, this double-breasted coat looks seriously stylish, no matter the occasion.
+The coat is also dry-clean-only, which shows how high-quality it actually is.

 Pair this with a simple t-shirt, and you’re golden.